Oh those views!

 Australia’s landscapes sparkle like a diamond, providing frame after frame of jaw-dropping vistas, best enjoyed while on a classic road trip.

 Want to appreciate rainforest, reef, or rugged surrounds?
 Tourism Australia will steer you in the right direction with this superb selection of touring routes.
-Or check out our full list of detailed driving routes.

 Let’s hit the road…